 - Meshek Ofaimme (Tzohar)

 Meshek Ofaimme is a farm-to-table café with food from Ofaimme farm, an organic farm for sustainable agriculture in the Negev Desert.
-The breakfast menu includes a choice of three shakshukas, baked eggplant, muesli and a traditional Israeli breakfast for two.
-My favorite is the Farmer’s Breakfast which is two fried eggs served with roasted potatoes, onions, spinach and tomato, along with fresh cheese and mild harissa.
+The breakfast menu includes a choice of three shakshuka, baked eggplant, muesli, and a traditional Israeli breakfast for two.
+My favorite is the Farmer’s Breakfast which is two fried eggs served with roasted potatoes, onions, spinach, and tomato, along with fresh cheese and mild harissa.

-The café is located inside Hansen House, a former leper colony which is now a center for art and design.
-The adjacent farm shop sells cheeses, eggs, vegetables, sourdough, olive oil, honey, spreads, jams, pastries and other farm produce.
+The café is located inside Hansen House, a former leper colony that is now a center for art and design.
+The adjacent farm shop sells cheeses, eggs, vegetables, sourdough, olive oil, honey, spreads, jams, pastries, and other farm produce.

 Meshek Ofaimme, 14 Gedalyahu Alon Street, +972 2 940 8980

-One of the most popular cafes in Jerusalem, Café Naadi is known for its fresh and creative salads, as well as various breakfast options.
-I particularly love the Yum Salad, made from bulgur wheat, lettuce, cranberries, sprouts, sauteed mushrooms and Parmesan, served with harissa and yogurt on the side.
+One of the most popular cafes in Jerusalem, Cafe Naadi is known for its fresh and creative salads and various breakfast options.
+I particularly love the Yum Salad, made from bulgur wheat, lettuce, cranberries, sprouts, sauteed mushrooms, and Parmesan, served with harissa and yogurt on the side.